About D&C Days D&C Days 2025 - a two-part conference combining digital and in-person events

 1) Scaling locally led approaches to climate action

-This theme recognises that the most effective and meaningful climate solutions often originate at the community level, where people have intimate knowledge of local vulnerabilities, resources, and contexts.
-However, the challenge lies in taking these proven local solutions – whether they're innovative adaptation strategies, renewable energy initiatives, or nature-based solutions – and replicating, adapting, or connecting them across wider networks to achieve systemic change.
+The challenge lies in taking these proven local solutions – whether they're innovative adaptation strategies, renewable energy initiatives, or nature-based solutions – and replicating, adapting, or connecting them across wider networks to achieve systemic change.

 2) Financing resilience